The state of the quarrying and mining industries in 20193 min read

 Both the quarrying and mining industries across the globe are in the infancy of developing a worldwide digital supply chain network.
 It is hoped that these new networks will do more than just track the movement of materials from pit to port.
 They will help to improve operational efficiencies and day-to-day productivity that genuinely transforms the bottom line of organisations.

-Utilisation of artificial intelligence and real-time data
+The utilisation of artificial intelligence and real-time data

 There are early signs that the mining industry, in particular, is investing in artificial intelligence (AI) to leverage real-time data to refine the decision-making processes throughout the end-to-end supply chain.
 Whether it’s improving the safety of miners, putting a much-needed ceiling on costs or growing productivity, mining firms are having to become increasingly sophisticated in their use of AI to ascertain the key areas to focus on investment and development.